InSilicoDev/free-wilson-analysis/README.md

 **Free-Wilson analysis** is a classic [quantitative structure–activity relationship (QSAR)](https://en.wikipedia.org/wiki/Quantitative_structure%E2%80%93activity_relationship) method introduced by Spencer Free and James Wilson in 1964.
 Its central assumption is elegantly simple: the biological activity of a molecule can be approximated as an **additive sum of contributions** from the individual substituents (R-groups) decorating a shared molecular scaffold.

 This repository packages that idea into one reproducible notebook.
-Point it at a CSV of related compounds and their measured activities, and it will find the common core, break each molecule into its R-groups, fit an interpretable linear model, and use the learned per-substituent contributions to **enumerate and rank novel compounds** you haven't made yet.
+Point it at a CSV of related compounds and their measured activities, and it will find the common core, break each molecule into its R-groups, fit an interpretable linear model, and use the learned per-substituent contributions to **enumerate and rank novel compounds** haven't made.

-> **Why it's useful** — Unlike black-box QSAR models, every coefficient here has a direct chemical meaning: *"swapping a methyl for a chlorine at R₂ is worth +0.4 log units of potency."* That makes it an excellent tool for guiding medicinal-chemistry decisions in a lead-optimization campaign.

 ---